minhviet217/Data-Structure/HW1/README.txt

 When the while loop stopped this meant that the temp value is actually the element of the last node.
 We then used the remove method to remove the node containing the same element as the last node.
 Lastly we jsut needed to return the value saved in temp and the pop was functionally done.
+Joshua worked on this portion

 peek - The peek method functions in much of the same way as the pop except that it does not remove any nodes.
 The iterator was instantiated and used in order to find the element in the last node.
 This is then returned so that we can use this in our precedence checking in the Startup class.
+Viet worked on this portion.

 isEmpty - The isEmpty method is based on the fact that our "stack" is a Linked List.
 Linked List has a size method that we used to determine whether or not the stack is empty (size==0) or not(size!=0).
+Joshua worked on this portion.

 For the Startup class we chose to only include two methods: main - the method that acts as the sandbox for us to test our previous classes and their methods.